FLCC Fast Facts

 Campus & Facilities

-Activities for student involvement and networking include the Student Corporation, Phi Theta Kappa and Alpha Beta Gamma honor societies, National Society of Leadership and Success, student publications, theatre productions, art exhibits, musical organizations, lectures, concerts, and special interest clubs.
+Activities for student involvement and networking include the Student Corporation, Phi Theta Kappa and Alpha Beta Gamma honor societies, ULead and Women's Initiative on Leadership, volunteer opportunities, student publications, theatre productions, art exhibits, musical organizations, lectures, concerts and special interest clubs.

-Finger Lakes sponsors men's baseball, basketball, cross-country, lacrosse, soccer, and track teams, as well as women's basketball, cross-country, softball, soccer, track and volleyball.
-Men and women participate in a nationally recognized Woodsmen team.
+FLCC sponsors men's baseball, basketball, cross country, lacrosse, soccer, and track teams, as well as women's basketball, cross country, softball, soccer, track, and volleyball.
+In addition, men and women participate on a nationally recognized woodsmen team.

 Standards of Excellence

-The documents describing the accreditation by (1) the Commission on Higher Education of the Middle States Association of Colleges and Schools; (2) the National League for Nursing Accrediting Commission; and (3) the National Alliance of Concurrent Enrollment Partnerships can be reviewed by request at the reserve desk in the College's Library.
+The documents describing the accreditation by the Commission on Higher Education of the Middle States Association of Colleges and Schools, Accreditation Commission for Education in Nursing, and National Alliance of Concurrent Enrollment Partnerships can be reviewed by request at the reserve desk in the college's library.

 Approximately 75 percent of the student population at FLCC receives some form of financial aid, representing more than $28 million annually.